 7-Eleven Class Action

-The claim had alleged irresponsible lending and breaches of the Code of Banking Practice by ANZ Bank, with respect to 7-Eleven franchisees.
+The proceedings against ANZ have been settled and discontinued.
+The claim against ANZ had alleged irresponsible lending and breaches of the Code of Banking Practice by ANZ Bank, with respect to 7-Eleven franchisees.
 However, the case against ANZ has been put “on hold.”
-The running of limitation periods as against ANZ has been suspended until the 7-Eleven action is completed, but ANZ must still participate in any mediation between the Franchisees and 7-Eleven and all claims are preserved until after the proceedings against 7-Eleven have been resolved.
+The running of limitation periods as against ANZ has been suspended until the 7-Eleven action is completed, and ANZ was required to (and did) participate in the mediation between the Franchisees and 7-Eleven.
+All Class Action claims against ANZ are preserved until after the proceedings against 7-Eleven have been resolved.
 We and the Bank will review the position at the end of the 7-Eleven proceedings.

 You are a group member in Class Action VID180/2018 if:

 You are a Franchisee who at any time between 20 February 2012 and 19 February 2018 entered into a standard-form franchise agreement (Franchise Agreement) with 7-Eleven Stores Pty Ltd (7-Eleven); and

 you have not opted out of the class action.